David L. Holmes

-David L. Holmes is an American church historian.
-He is Walter G. Mason Professor of Religious Studies, Emeritus, at the College of William and Mary.
-He is the son of David L. Holmes, a university coach and director of athletics revered by his athletes.
-He is married to Carolyn Coggin Holmes, executive director of James Monroe's Highland from 1975 to 2012.
+David Lynn Holmes Jr. (August 28, 1932 – April 29, 2023) was an American church historian.
+He was Walter G. Mason Professor of Religious Studies at the College of William and Mary.
+He was married to Carolyn Coggin Holmes, executive director of James Monroe's Highland from 1975 to 2012.
+They had two daughters.

 Education

-Holmes holds degrees in English from Michigan State and Columbia universities and master’s and Ph.D. degrees in Religious Studies from Princeton University.
+Holmes held degrees in English from Michigan State and Columbia universities and master’s and Ph.D. degrees in Religious Studies from Princeton University.
 He also studied theology at Duke University Divinity School and received honorary doctorates from Lycoming and Hood colleges.
 He served as an enlisted man and officer in the United States Army.

 Early career

 Before joining the William & Mary faculty, Holmes taught English for several years at Carnegie Mellon University.
 Over the years, he has also taught on multiple occasions as a visiting professor of religious studies at the University of Virginia.

 William & Mary

 At William & Mary, Holmes received the Society of Alumni Teaching Award, the Thomas A. Graves Award for Sustained Excellence in Teaching, the Seven Society Award, the Outstanding Faculty Award of the Commonwealth of Virginia, and the Thomas Jefferson Award.
 The latter is the highest honor given by Jefferson’s alma mater to an administrator or professor.
 Lisa Birnbach’s The College Book: A Preppy Guide to American Colleges named Holmes as one of the three best classroom teachers at William & Mary.
 Holmes revived the Bishop Madison Society (founded 1812), the Skull and Bones of William & Mary.

 Holmes wrote the academic best-seller, A Brief History of the Episcopal Church (1993), the best-selling The Faiths of the Founding Fathers (2006), and the highly regarded The Faiths of the Postwar Presidents: From Truman to Obama (2012).
+He also wrote Glimpses of a Public Ivy: Fifty Years at William & Mary (2022) (hardcover published by Schiffer Publishing).
+Upon his retirement he was named Walter G. Mason Professor of Religious Studies, emeritus.